m4cey/remote-spotify/README.md

 A Genius API application access token, Required for fetching lyrics.
 Create one at https://genius.com/api-clients

+`LOG:`

+Log file, if empty stdout is used.

 `LOG_LEVEL:`

-The log level, possible values are [error, debug, info]
+The log level, possible values are [error, warn, info, debug]

 `LOCAL:`